kirenz/google-adk-first-agent/README.md

 )
 ```

-Now you can modify the agent's properties such as `model`, `name`, `description`, and `instruction` (this is the system prompt) to customize its behavior according to your needs.
+Now you could modify the agent's properties such as `model`, `name`, `description`, and `instruction` (this is the system prompt) to customize its behavior according to your needs.

 Change the `instruction` and `description` to make the agent more specialized.
-For example, you can create an agent that responds in a specific language, style or tone, or one that focuses on a particular domain of knowledge.
+For example, you can create an agent that responds in a specific language, style and tone, or one that focuses on a particular domain of knowledge.

 ### Run the agent in the web interface